Centre for Research Collections

 This is an overview of access facilities at the Centre for Research Collections (CRC) in the Main Library and how we assist disabled users.

 Access is from George Square.
 The CRC is located on the 6th floor of the Main Library, George Square and can be reached by lift.
 The CRC is well signposted from the ground floor.
 There is a ramp into the Main Library building.
 The nearest disabled parking is just outside the Main Library (this can be accessed best from the west side of George Square).
-To use the CRC you must first register - the form is available as a hard copy or online and staff will help an individual complete the form if they so require.
+To attend the CRC in person you must first register - the form is available as a hard copy or online and staff will help an individual complete the form if they so require.

 - The helpdesk has a lowered section for wheelchairs and an induction loop installed.